How Much Money Can You Get for Suing for Emotional Distress?

 Anyone who is experiencing any of these symptoms following a serious accident should seek help promptly.
 While it can feel difficult – maybe even impossible – to move forward, a doctor who specializes in assisting trauma victims can assist you with getting back to your normal life.

-Under Florida law, trauma victims can seek financial compensation for emotional distress after all types of accidents.
+Under Florida law, trauma victims can seek financial compensation after all types of accidents.
 If you have been seriously injured under circumstances in which someone else or a company may be to blame, you may be entitled to compensation.

 You should discuss your situation with a Florida injury lawyer promptly.
 This is true for accidents including: